cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 recipient keys are the same.

 As noted in {{non-goals}}, HPKE does not provide forward secrecy.
-In the Base mode, the secrecy properties are only expected to hold if the recipient private key `skR` is not compromised at any point in time.
+In the Base and Auth modes, the secrecy properties are only expected to hold if the recipient private key `skR` is not compromised at any point in time.
 In the PSK and AuthPSK modes, the secrecy properties are expected to hold if the recipient private key `skR` and the pre-shared key